Connect with others who understand.

 Massage

-One member, who swears by pain-relieving massages, shared some do-it-yourself techniques from her massage therapist: “Massage your quadriceps (upper thighs) and ankles.
+One member, who swears by pain-relieving massages, shared some do-it-yourself techniques from a massage therapist: “Massage your quadriceps (upper thighs) and ankles.
 (They hold a lot of nerves leading to ovaries and uterus.)
 Use castor oil specifically.
 It has a lot of anti-inflammatory properties.
 Also massage your belly, in a circular motion, to help with pain and scars there.
 I feel much better … and you can too!”

 Behavioral Therapies